Helping Federal Employees and Annuitants Understand Their Benefits

 Tricare Coverage

-Tricare Open Season TRICARE initiated its first open season this year allowing participants to select among two plans.
-The open season runs concurrent with the FEHB open season, November 11 through December 9 of 2019.
+TRICARE holds open seasons annually, this allows participants to select among two plans.
+The open season runs concurrent with the FEHB open season each year.
 There are now two options to select from, Tricare Prime and Select.
 Visit the Tricare site for additional information and you can enroll online.

-For this year’s Open Season, OPM is welcoming certain TRICARE-eligible members of the uniformed services and their families to enroll in FEDVIP.
+TRICARE-eligible members of the uniformed services and their families can now enroll in FEDVIP.
 Uniformed services retirees and their families may enroll in a FEDVIP dental plan.
 Uniformed services retirees and their families, as well as active duty family members, can enroll in a FEDVIP vision plan if they have also enrolled in a TRICARE health plan.
-More information is available at TRICARE.BENEFEDS.com.
+More information is available at https://tricare.mil/.

 Tricare requires participants to have Medicare A & B. If you have Tricare you can "suspend” your FEHB healthcare coverage and use Tricare for Life in conjunction with Medicare A & B.